OWASP/samm/Current Releases/v2.0b/core/verification/v-architecture-assessment.md

 title : Architecture Assessment assignedto       : Seba (seba@owasp.org)
 complete          : 40%
-business_functions_weight: 1
+weight: 1
 type: security_practice
 ---
 # Short Description
 Validate the security and compliance of the software and supporting infrastructure architecture.

 # Long Description
 Validate the security of the software and supporting infrastructure architecture.
 Identify application and infrastructure architecture components.
 For each interface note any security-related functionality and check the model for design-level consistency for how interfaces with similar access are secured.
 Iterate through the list of security mechanisms and analyze the system for their provision.

 Validate the software and supporting infrastructure architecture against known security requirements, compliance goals and best practices.
 The overall goal is to verify that the system design has addressed each requirement and best practice.
 Note nny requirements that are not met at the design level as assessment findings.